yaoyuannnn/cava/README.md

 artifacts, they preserve image features and often retain a pleasant balance between global contrast and local contrast.

-There are a variety of availability _tone mapping operators_ (TMOs), which may be either global or local.
+There are a variety of available _tone mapping operators_ (TMOs), which may be either global or local.

 This is sometimes called _color reproduction_ or _color processing_.